tiltbuilt/boilermaker-tr/README.md

 # Tilt - BoilerMaker-TR

-This is a starter Craft CMS v4.X setup for site built by Tilt.
+This is a starter Craft CMS v5.X setup for site built by TILT.
 It is opinionated in the sense that it is configured to make use of the following stack:
-* Laravel Valet as the local dev server
+* DDEV as the local dev server
-* Laravel Mix for handling of webpack
+* Vite for handling of HMR, and front end build features
 * SASS/PostCSS for CSS processing
-* Jquery for Javascript
+* Alpine JS for Javascript

 ## Installation Instructions